Glenn Mathewson

 The builder years

-I started my construction career in 1996 at age 19 when I left an assistant manager job at a movie theater to become a laborer for a turnkey framing contractor.
+I started my construction career in 1996 at age 19, when I left an assistant manager job at a movie theater to become a laborer for a turnkey framing contractor.
 The job quickly progressed into completing punch list items and inspection corrections, building decks, framing basements, repairing siding, and basically fixing any other issues necessary to keep the crews moving and the shells turning over to the homebuilder.
-In 1998 I became a subcontractor, framed a few homes, built a lot of tract-home decks, and then started marketing custom decks to homeowners under Mathewson Carpentry.
+In 1998, I became a subcontractor, framed several homes, built a lot of tract-home decks, and then started marketing custom decks to homeowners under Mathewson Carpentry.
 I later merged my company into a friend’s stronger brand, Highpoint Decks, and kept designing, selling, and building until 2005.

 From decks to code